Ardot66/DialogueTrees/addons/dialogue_trees/Plan.md

 ### Global Variables

 Global variables would work much like defined types.
 They would be locally defined in a dialogue tree, but should be accessible from any DialogueTree, and stored globally.

+### Plan of Action

+1. Implement all systems that need to be integrated into the core of DialogueTrees.
+This includes types, scope, global variables, error detection, and ditching the instance system.
+2. Start implementing nodes, starting with Typedef, then Variable, Global Variable, and Variable adjacent nodes.
+After that, implement if and switch, then functions, and everything else.